c-frame/sponsorship/README.md

 If the donater doesn't add a comment themself, the developer will add a comment on the issue if there was any sponsorship received, respecting privacy if the donation was private, comment examples: "A private sponsor contributed $xx to the sponsorship goal.
 Thank you!", "This work was sponsored by a private sponsor.
 Thank you!", "Thanks @somebody for the sponsorship!", or "@somebody contributed $xx towards the sponsorship goal".

-When the developper received enough sponsorship to work on an issue, the blue label "sponsors goal achieved" is added.
+When the developper received enough sponsorship to work on an issue, the blue label "sponsorship goal achieved" is added.

 [Board listing the issues that need sponsors](https://github.com/orgs/c-frame/projects/2/views/1)